-JBL still makes some great headphones in 2019
+JBL still makes some great headphones in 2021

 Pros:

-- Superb sound quality
+- Inconsistent call quality

-The JBL UA True Wireless Flash offer great sound, battery life, and comfort.
-It's only downside is charging over Micro-USB.

-Best Value: JBL Tune T120TWS True Wireless
+Best value: JBL Tune T120TWS True Wireless

-If you're looking for the best bang for your buck, and want to stick with JBL, the Tune T120TWS True Wireless are your best bet.
-In terms of sound quality, they are bass boosted quite a bit, giving them an overall warmer sound signature.
-The mids and treble are neutral and sound flat and natural.
+If you're looking for the best bang for your buck and want to stick with JBL, the Tune T120TWS True Wireless are your best bet.
+In terms of sound quality, they are bass boosted quite a bit.
+In addition, the mids and treble are balanced, giving them a warmer, bass-heavy sound overall.

 In terms of comfort, the Tune T120TWS True Wireless are excellent.
-The earbud is super small and the ear tips don't shove in your ear canal.
-You won't experience any sort of discomfort or fatigue from the bud unless you're not a huge fan of bass, in which case that could be an issue.
+The earbuds are super small, and the ear tips don't shove in your ear canal.
+As a result, you won't experience any discomfort or fatigue from them unless you're not a huge fan of bass, which could be an issue.

-For battery life, you'll get four hours of audio playback on the buds itself, with an additional 12 hours with the charging case, netting you a total of 16 hours of battery life, which isn't bad by any means.
-You also get fast charging here as well, with a 15-minute charge adding an extra hour of charging time on the case.
-Unfortunately, you still get Micro-USB here when it comes to charging the included charging case.
+For battery life, you'll get four hours of audio playback on the buds themself, with an additional 12 hours with the charging case, netting you a total of 16 hours of battery life, which isn't bad by any means.
+You'll also get fast charging, with a 15-minute charge adding an extra hour of charging time on the case.
+Unfortunately, you're stuck with micro-USB here when charging the included charging case.

 Pros: